cyxigo/cykodigo/README.md

 # cykodigo

-a little silly bot, feel free to use its code :)
+A little silly bot, feel free to use its code :>

+I don't think building dependencies and etc. needs an explanation, building is `go build .` and everything else is managed by Go

 # note

-im not so good at golang, i picked it up just for fun, so if you see some bad code or bad practice feel free to open an issue
+I'm not so good at Go, I picked it up just for fun, so if you see some bad code or bad practice feel free to open an issue ^\_^

+Also, if you have a silly cat image (in `.png` format, thats important) that isn't in `res/cat` open an issue immediately!